Nixon Peabody LLP

 PDF: Read about Form PF amendments

-• Quarterly private equity event reports for ALL private equity fund advisers (Section 6; effective December 11, 2023),[2]
+• Quarterly private equity event reports for large or smaller private equity fund advisers (as described above) (Section 6; was effective December 11, 2023),

-• Large private equity fund adviser reporting for advisers having at least $2 billion in assets under management (AUM) (Section 4; effective June 11, 2024), and
+• Annual large private equity fund adviser reporting for advisers having at least $2 billion in assets under management (AUM) (Section 4; will be effective June 11, 2024), and

-• Current reporting for large hedge fund advisers having at least $1.5 billion in AUM that has qualifying hedge funds with a net asset value (NAV) of at least $500 million (Section 5; effective December 11, 2023).
+• 72-hour reporting for large hedge fund advisers having at least $1.5 billion in AUM having qualifying hedge funds with a net asset value (NAV) of at least $500 million (Section 5; was effective December 11, 2023).

 Adviser-led secondary transactions